Thank you for reading our post, please rate this article at the end.

 What we thought could be improved:

-The only thing thatβs not as good as the rest about Schradeβs SCHF3N is the retention of the edge.
-Namely, the stainless steel used to make this knife dulls a bit faster than expected, so you should either make sure to maintain it properly every day or settle for a semi-sharp knife.
+The only thing that’s not as good as the rest about Schrade’s SCHF3N is the retention of the edge.
+Namely, the stainless steel used to make this knife dulls a bit faster than expected, so you should either maintain it properly every day or settle for a semi-sharp knife.

 Price point category and value:

-Schradeβs SCHF3N belongs to the same price point category as SCHF9 (medium bracket of the βmoderateβ price point category), and it packs a huge value for the buck.
+Schrade’s SCHF3N falls into the same price point category as SCHF9 (the “moderate” price point bracket), and it offers huge value for the buck.

 Pros: